 How connected to your customers are you?

 I have worked in companies where I did not even know who the customers of the products we made were, other than to know that they were the people that bought our products.
-As my career progressed however and I had the chance to work in organizations where all employees got to interact with the external customers to some degree, I began to realize the power that comes from having a stronger customer connection.
+Later in my career, I had the chance to work in organizations where all employees would interact to some degree with their external customers.
+I saw the power that comes with strong customer connections.

-Another insight of mine is that customer service quality increases as the amount of contact increases between each employee and each customer group increases.
-I repeatedly see a direct correlation between the percent of time employees spent with customers and the level of customer service.
-More time equaled higher service because we could (1) attach a name and face to the customer label and (2) by their reactions we could gain a greater understanding of what their likes and dislikes were.
+Another insight of mine is that customer service quality increases as the amount of contact between each employee and each customer group increases.
+I repeatedly see a direct correlation between the percent of time employees spend with customers and the level of customer service.

 What do your customers really want?

-That’s right – many decisions about what the customer wants are made in meeting rooms, simply by reviewing written summaries of customer meetings or discussing what we think the customer wants.
+That’s right.
+Many decisions about what the customer wants are made in meeting rooms.
+Leaders simply review written summaries of customer meetings or discuss what they think the customer wants.
 How do you know what your customers really want?

-Great companies however use a host of fact-based approaches to create a list of possible customer wants and to prioritize those wants before converting them into product and service features.
-They recognize that different customer segments expect different things from the products and services they purchase, and they place a high degree of value on using fact-based approaches to determine how these requirements differ.
+There is recognition that different customer segments expect different things from the products and services they purchase.
+Leaders place a high degree of value on the use of fact-based approaches to determine how these requirements differ.